By Julie J. -

 The reason Swim.com does not have calorie tracking is that calories burned are extremely difficult to accurately estimate for each individual person using just body weight and it is only with an accurate heart rate monitor combined in calculation with individual body statistics (height, weight, gender, age, BMI, etc) that you would get a fairly accurate statistic.

 Many of the swim tracking devices that come with a heart rate monitor, such as the Garmin Fenix or Forerunner series, are sold with a chest strap that transmits on Bluetooth frequencies that do not work in water.
 Most wrist-based HR watches have also turned off HR monitoring while doing a lap swim workout because the water interferes with measurement taken by the optical hardware.
 The exception here is Apple and Samsung - they did not disable wrist HR for lap swimming activity tracking.
 However, water droplets that get trapped between the wrist and the back of the watch refract the light and usually cause higher than normal readings.
-For example during several of my test with an Apple Watch we were able to get bpm readings of anywhere from 205-212, which is too high.
+For example during several of tests with an Apple Watch we were able to get bpm readings of anywhere from 205-212, which is too high.

 There are a few devices out there that will accurately record HR while swimming, such as the Swimovate Poolmate HR, which has a chest strap that transmits on a 122KHz frequency.
 Garmin also has a HRM-SWIM strap that stores HR data inside the unit and then syncs it to your workout later.
 These devices, however, are currently niche products and combine for a very small share of the lap swim tracking device market.
 For this reason, our small development team has decided not to pursue adding data from these devices at this time.